fuzzygroup/blog/resume.md

 # Architect, FI Navigator, Inc., Atlanta, GA 2015 - Present
 Led all development activities for FI Navigator, a leading provider of financial information for the banking industry.
 Accomplishments include:

+* Responsible for all DevOps including automated provisioning of all machines using Ansible
 * Developed a multithreaded data science pipeline for performing detailed analytical calculations
 * Developed a multithreaded crawler for dealing with data capture from a diverse community of websites spanning a range of technology standards from today back to the start of the web
 * Built categorization engine for dealing with html micro expressions and inferring relationships from them